calebmpeterson/scriptbox/README.md

 }
 ```

-Each ScriptBox script is passed the current text selection as a `string`.
+Each ScriptBox script is passed the current text selection as a `string` (or the entire contents of the active editor if nothing is selected).

 The current text selection is **replaced** with the return value if a `string` is returned.